atmin/jtmpl/README.md

     `Stage1` can be processed server-side or browser-side

 2. Using `Stage1` output generate DOM and bind elements properties to `model` properties

+_This is no longer valid for the currently developed branch.
+It uses browser's HTML parser and binds directly to the resulting nodes without requiring a compilation step.
+It's simpler, faster (that's speculation) and more robust_